ryanjsalva/inferno/README.md

 ## Demo Steps

+1. Fork this repository into a GitHub Team or Enterprise account (required for Codespaces)
-1. Create a new Codespace by clicking **Code > Create Codespace**
+2. Create a new Codespace by clicking **Code > Create Codespace**
-2. Once the code editor is open, create a new file in the root directory called `inferno.py`
+3. Once the code editor is open, create a new file in the root directory called `inferno.py`
-3. In the editor, type the following code:
+4. In the editor, type the following code:
 ```
 # import the image libraries
 from PIL import Image, ImageDraw